 I already designed an Arcade Cabinet Standing Desk, thought I’d make one for sitting people.
-I was inspired by my L-shaped IKEA desk (Galant I think it’s called), lately I’ve been thinking about giving it a Pac-Man vinyl cover, because its laminate surface is in rough shape.
+This was inspired by my L-shaped IKEA desk; lately I’ve been thinking about giving it a Pac-Man vinyl cover, because its laminate surface is in rough shape.

 The Light Cycles are speakers, and the computer is built into the desk behind the illuminated TRON logo.
 But that’s not all!
 The main desk itself is a Recognizer vehicle.

 Continue reading ➞ TRON Gaming Desk

 Recently I had the privilege of collaborating with Tom Spina Designs, makers of the famous Han Solo in Carbonite desk.
 The gig was for another desk, this time a commission for a client who wanted something special for their office: a desk based on the bridge from the most recent Star Trek films.

 I came across this old idea where I mentioned the landing pad from Return of the Jedi would make for a cool desk.
 I thought I’d put together a basic concept.